dogopequi/DogoEngine/README.md

 PhysX is integrated, with more functionality to introduce.

 No Editor yet; Although with the 2D Renderer improving, I will start to be able to draw UI and start making the Editor.
 UI is in progress, at this point I can make a small 2D game, so I will be doing that after exams!
-Won't be an update for a month.

 3D (Just two models and a few lines, nothing exemplary yet):
 ![image](https://github.com/user-attachments/assets/2ed5c1ed-5513-444a-b491-f7ce831189d3)